appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 4. Set the **onSave** event to run the update query, and **onSuccess** callback to trigger a fetch query that refreshes the data.

-As an alternative you can configure the **onSubmit** event in each [column's settings](/reference/widgets/table/column-settings) to run a query that saves the new data.
-The **onSubmit** event takes place whenever the user clicks away from the edited cell, or presses the Enter key within it.
+Alternatively, you can configure the **onSubmit** event for each [Column](/reference/widgets/table/column-settings) to run a query that saves the new data.
+The **onSubmit** event is triggered when the user clicks away from the edited cell or presses the Enter key within it.

 <figure>
   <img src="/img/inline-single.gif" style= {{width:"700px", height:"auto"}} alt="Display images on table row selection"/>